 If you are concerned that a child is a victim of abuse, you may not be sure what to do or how to respond.
 Child sexual abuse is a crime that often goes undetected.
 No matter what your role is—parent or other family member, coach, teacher, religious leader, babysitter—you have the power to make a positive difference in this child’s life.
 Learn more

-Dealing with Tragedy
+Helping Children Deal with Tragedy